This article may use affiliate links. Eluxe Magazine only links to products we trust.

 By Diane Small

-Since 2009, the duo have been creating headgear from intricately cut sheets of paper.
+Since 2009, the duo have been creating mainly elaborate headdresses from intricately cut sheets of paper.
 The Atlanta-based partners’ combination of fashion and art has put them in demand with everyone from window dressers and beauty brands to other designers and museums.

-Hermès, Cartier, Kate Spade and Valentino are but a few brands that have commissioned their work.
-Admired on the runways, in magazine editorials and art installations, these paper sculptures cross over various disciplines.
+Hermès, Cartier, Kate Spade and Valentino are but a few brands that have commissioned their work to supplement their own collections.
+Admired on the runways, in magazine editorials and art installations, these paper sculptures cross over various disciplines: Nye and Flurry have been commissioned to create masks, headdresses and wall coverings by various clients, and the results are so striking that they also sell prints of their work as hangable, decorative art, to.

-Pieces that particularly stand out are the paper wigs for the “Hollywood Costume” exhibit at the Victoria & Albert Museum in London.
-We love the irony of how these elaborate, sky-high 18th century hairpieces are actually made from the most basic of materials, all put together with a basic knife and some glue.
+For us, a few pieces that particularly stand out are the paper wigs for the “Hollywood Costume” exhibit at the Victoria & Albert Museum in London.
+We love the irony of how these elaborate, sky-high 18th century hairpieces fit for a Queen are actually made from the most basic of materials, all put together with a basic knife and some glue.

 Indeed, the message behind the Paper Cut Project seems to be that the most incredible beauty often comes from the simplest of means.